trinhoftheworld/Project-Descriptions-for-Review/iOS/Pitch Perfect.md

 ##Project Overview
 You will make an iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
 This app will also let the user speed up or slow down the rate of playback.

+##Already done?
+If you have successfully completed Pitch Perfect for the Intro to iOS App Development with Swift course in the past (which entails having graduated from the course and access to your course certificate), let us know by emailing **ios-project@udacity.com** with your passing evaluation.
+You won't be required to submit twice.

 ##Why this project?
 The first step in becoming an iOS Developer is to create your first app.
 Pitch Perfect provides a substantial, while not overly complicated, introduction to the iOS ecosystem.